 An apple a day keeps the doctor away, but what about dental practitioners?
 Apples are a great replacement for snack foods.
 That’s because eating apples can stimulate your saliva, which in turn will help to wash harmful bacteria out of the way of your teeth and gums.
 The more you salivate while eating, the healthier your mouth will be.
 However, always make sure you floss carefully after eating apples, as little bits can get caught and cause damage to your teeth and gums.
 And many apples can cause dental erosion and tooth decay since it contains natural sugars and food acids.

-Cheese is a good dietary choice in small amounts, and it’s also a very healthy choice for your teeth.
+Cheese is a good dietary choice in small amounts, and it’s also good food for teeth.
 That’s because it’s jam-packed full of calcium.
 Naturally, this is good news for fortifying your teeth, as well as bad news for bacteria and decay.
 Of course, you shouldn’t just be eating cheese for good dental hygiene!
 You should be seeing an oral health therapist and dentist regularly, too.

 Nuts and Pulses